Last Updated on June 29, 2021 by Henry John

 9. Additional Source of Income for Car Owners

-As you might have noticed most of this ways requires an active commitment, except for renting.
+As you might have noticed most of these ways require an active commitment, except renting.
 However, self-driving car owners can make money from all these ways passively (without having to be actively involved).

 While you go about your normal 9-5, your self-driving car is out there working and making more money for you.